TIPS TO SPEED UP LABOR

 TAKE A PRENATAL CLASS

 Hilary has been an OB nurse since 2001.
-She is offering an online prenatal class that will help to simplify labor and help you to have a relaxing birth.
+She is offering a free online prenatal class that will help to simplify labor and help you to have a relaxing birth.

 I did not do this and wish I had.
 The class I attended at the hospital really didn’t give a lot of in depth information on methods for dealing with pain besides drugs, what would happen if you were induced, or any information on what should/could happen with your baby right after birth.
 (Had I known I could ask for delayed cord clamping or skin to skin right away before they measured and weighed her, I would have.)

 My goodness, everything you think you prepared for will go out the window.
-And if you barely looked at anything and thought you had it covered (like me), you’ll be up shit creek.
+And if you barely looked at anything and thought you had it covered (like me), you’ll be up sh*t creek.

 My nurse during my 3rd labor was almost ready to slap me at one point, yelling, ‘you NEED to BREATHE.’

 I completely panicked and almost forgot how to breathe entirely.
-So put some work in and find techniques you can practice and nail down so you aren’t panicked and flailing!
+So put some work in and find labor breathing techniques you can practice and nail down so you aren’t panicked and flailing!

 TRY CLARY SAGE OIL